submariner-io/submariner-website/src/content/quickstart/verify_with_discovery.md

 curl nginx-ss.default.svc.clusterset.local:8080
 ```

-To access service in a specific cluster, prefix query with `<cluster-id>` as follows:
+To access the Service in a specific cluster, prefix the query with `<cluster-id>`:

 ```bash
 curl cluster-a.nginx-ss.default.svc.clusterset.local:8080
 ```

-To access individual pod in a specific cluster, prefix query with `<pod-hostname>.<cluster-id>` as follows:
+To access an individual pod in a specific cluster, prefix the query with `<pod-hostname>.<cluster-id>`:

 ```bash
 curl web-0.cluster-a.nginx-ss.default.svc.clusterset.local:8080